Republishing this post from last Christmas Eve.

 To be a gardener, you must have faith.
 You must believe you can coax life to bend to your will.
 You are a god.

 This is a spiritual time of year, and a time to renew faith in God.
-Whether a personal god, the pagan gods, or a god of doctrine and formal beliefs, true belief is a comfort.
+Whether a personal god, the pagan gods, or a god of doctrine and formal beliefs, any true belief is a comfort.
 A comfort that there are bigger things than us, that we exist in a larger spirit.
 Life will always go on.
-Perhaps without humans one day, but life is good, it will go on.

 I have this faith.
 And yes, I believe in God despite any scientific proof.
 I see it when a flower unfurls, a seed sprouts, when the sun bursts thru the clouds.
 I am comforted by faith.